Prepare for the rules that will apply to buying and selling timber and timber products from 1 January 2021.

 If you’re exporting timber to the EU or EEA, you may need to supply documentation about the source and legality of your timber.
 This is so EU and EEA-based customers can meet the EU Timber Regulation (EUTR) due diligence rules.
 Due diligence systems will vary business by business.

-You will not need to take any additional action at the border because of Brexit.
+You will not need to take any additional action at the border from 1 January 2021.

 Importing from the UK with a CITES permit